UBC-CIC/Research-Innovation-Dashboard/docs/UserGuide.md

 7. If you see that a folder(s) is missing.
 Please wait for another 10 or so minutes because this could be a latency issue.
 If you came back and check and that missing folder still has not show up, then it is possible that a wrong file was uploaded in **raw** folder.
 Please double check your **raw** folder and follow the instructions above to reupload accordingly.

+## Updating Patent Data

+You only need to manually execute the Patent Data Pipeline for first time deployment.
+Subsequent runs will be automatically scheduled and executed on day 1st and 15th of every month (twice a month).

+You could also manually execute the pipeline if you wish.
+Refer to [Step 7](DeploymentGuide.md/#step-7-starting-patent-data-pipeline) for detail on how to manually run the pipeline.